 A cone emerging from the Tyrrhenian waters, Stromboli is a volcano in constant activity.
 Two villages crawl on its slopes, caught between the craters and the sea, exposed to the weather’s caprice.
 According to the myth, god Aeolus moved his headquarters there in order to better combine and distribute the winds in the Mediterranean Sea.
 Not infrequently they’re so strong that no boat can reach the port for days at a time.

-An ancient society of fishermen and farmers, with few last names and rivalries whose reasons no one remembers anymore, blends with a community of foreigners, artists, renegades from all over, who settled on the island long ago attracted by the volcano, or to turn a page in their lives.
+An ancient society of sailors, fishermen and farmers, with few last names and rivalries whose reasons no one remembers anymore, coexists with foreigners, artists, renegades from all over, who settled on the island attracted by the volcano, to turn a page in their lives.

 The spitfire mountain wrote chapters in the island’s history.
 It forced most people to emigrate after the eruptions of 1919 and 1930.
 It gave some the possibility to come back, attracting tourism and new jobs in the 50’s.
 In the place that inspired Verne and Rossellini you can meet fishermen who laugh about that time when they acted in a Dolce & Gabbana spot, but every morning at 5.30 am you still see them rolling the boat on heavy wooden sticks to get it to the water.
 It feels as if the fuss of the fame-driven world had occasionally passed over their heads, amusing them with its endearing banality, only to flow away with the tide shortly after.